discmagnet/learning/multilevel_modeling/readme.md

-ReadMe for Multilevel Modeling

-Formulas for Different Types of Mixed Effect Models
+## Formulas for Different Types of Mixed Effect Models

   * `y ~ 1` is the intercept-only model
   * `y ~ x` is a typical regression model with a single fixed effect